lhcb/starterkit-lessons/second-analysis-steps/rerun-stripping.md

----
-layout: page
-title: Second analysis steps
-subtitle: Run a different stripping line on simulated data
+# Run a different stripping line on simulated data

-minutes: 15
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Modify the minimal DecayTreeTuple example to apply a different stripping version to an MC sample
+* Modify the minimal DecayTreeTuple example to apply a different stripping version to an MC sample
+{% endobjectives %}

 Ideally, our simulated samples should feature the same stripping cuts as the real data we want to work with.
 We can be sure of this if the same stripping version has been used when processing the simulated and real data.